taivu7/funny_ai/README.md

 # funny_ai
-Tiny implements in Artificial Intelligent
+Tiny implements in Artificial Intelligent (AI)
+Do something dumb in AI.